 - A flood-lit tennis court.

 The Maitai Polynesia Bora Bora is adjacent to Matira Beach — Bora Bora’s only public beach and is surrounded by magnificent tropical gardens.
-They provide excellent lodging at a reasonable price, a friendly environment, and a Polynesian welcome.
+They provide excellent, reasonably priced lodging, a friendly environment, and a Polynesian welcome.

-The hotel includes two bars and two restaurants on the premises, souvenir shops, and a lot more.
-All in all, the Maitai Polynesia Bora Bora is an excellent choice if you want to stay on the beach at a reasonable price while visiting the Society Islands of Tahiti and French Polynesia.
+The hotel includes two bars, two restaurants, souvenir shops, and more.
+The Maitai Polynesia Bora Bora is an excellent choice if you want to stay on the beach at a reasonable price while visiting the Society Islands of Tahiti and French Polynesia.

 Frequently Asked Questions